How to choose a memory care facility — the questions that matter most

 Your parent used to be independent.
 They used to manage their own life.
 They used to remember things.
 They used to make decisions and live with consequences and basically be the person you've always known.
 That person is changing, and the changes are permanent.

-As dementia progresses, your parent's inability to manage life becomes undeniable.
+As dementia progresses, the inability to manage life becomes undeniable.
 They can't remember if they took their medication.
 They can't remember appointments.
 They can't manage finances.
 They can't remember to eat.
 They can't drive safely.
 They might not remember you, or they might remember you but not remember that you just visited an hour ago.
 This is when things get really hard because now your parent is in decline and they might not understand why, and you're in grief watching it happen.

 Your Own Grief